stewart-lab/kinderminer_webapp/README.md

 This repository hosts the code for the web application.

-The code for building the backend text index is available at [https://github.com/iross/km_indexer]{https://github.com/iross/km_indexer}.
+The code for building the backend PubMed text index is available at [https://github.com/iross/km_indexer]{https://github.com/iross/km_indexer}.